semgrep/semgrep-docs/docs/experiments/extract-mode.md

     print("Success")
 ```

-Likewise, if our query included a Dockerfile with an equivalent Bash command, such as the example below, Semgrep would report the contained Bash as matching against the `curl-eval` rule.
+Likewise, if a query included a Dockerfile with an equivalent Bash command, Semgrep reports the contained Bash as matching against the `curl-eval` rule.
+See the following Dockerfile example that contains a Bash command:

 ```dockerfile
 FROM fedora